 If you become an Auditor, just remember -- take care of yourself and be sure to be home as often as possible with the ones that matter the most.

-SQF & BRC System Development, Implementation & Certification Consultant
+SQF On-Site & Remote System Development, Implementation & Certification Consultants